seedstack/website/content/project/community/index.md

 ---

 SeedStack has just arrived on the Open-Source scene.
-Nonetheless we already have the tools to let people discuss about SeedStack, file issues, ask for help and simply discover the stack together.
+Nonetheless we already have the tools to let people discuss about SeedStack, file issues, ask for help and simply discover the stack together.<!--more-->

 # IRC